-The Course Development Institute Fall 2017-18 deadline is August 20, 2017.
-Applications are currently being accepted.
+The Course Development Institute Fall 2017-18 deadline has passed.
 Spring 2018 Applications will be accepted beginning December 2017.

 NMSU Academic Rules for Distance Education

 In May 2017, NMSU Adopted the 6.55 Academic Rules for Distance Education which states “All NMSU online courses must meet a quality metric, defined by the chief academic officer at each NMSU campus, before being offered.”
 To support the implementation of 6.55 on the NMSU- Las Cruces campus, the Online Course Improvement Program is offering a $1000 stipend to faculty whose online course meets a Quality Matters Review during the 2017-18 Academic School year.
 The number of stipends is limited.
 To qualify for the stipend, the course must be

 - a fully developed online course* offered by the NMSU-Las Cruces Campus meet and

 - meet a Quality Matters Internal Review or Formal Review (Note: the same course cannot be submitted twice)